The first of the month just rolled around, and if you scrambled to get your rent payment together, you probably weren’t alone.

 You need a more flexible side gig.

-What to Do Instead: Drive for Uber.
+What to Do Instead: Drive with Uber.

 Since you can work as much or as little as you like, your earning potential is pretty much unlimited.
 When rent is coming up, you can work more; once it’s paid, you can relax.